1 – Edge Computing

 One area where cloud computing is particularly effective is disaster recovery, offering businesses the ability to quickly restore critical systems in the event of a natural or man-made catastrophe.

-Disaster recovery (DR) on cloud refers to the process of recovering from a disaster such as power outages, data loss, or hardware failures using cloud-based resources.
+Disaster recovery (DR) on the cloud refers to the process of recovering from a disaster such as power outages, data loss, or hardware failures using cloud-based resources.

 #6 – Data Security on Cloud

-Data security on cloud refers to the process of securing data stored in the cloud from unauthorised access or deletion.
+Data security on the cloud refers to the process of securing data stored in the cloud from unauthorised access or deletion.
 It often includes measures such as encryption, access control, and activity monitoring.

 While cloud computing has numerous benefits, such as increased efficiency and scalability, data security remains a major concern for many organisations.
 This is due to the potential vulnerabilities that cloud services present, including leaks caused by software bugs or human error; security breaches caused by hackers or malicious insiders; and compliance risks resulting from data stored on remote servers outside the organisation’s control.
 Data storage on Cloud is also growing and companies are using open-source technologies and cloud platforms to optimise their cloud spend as well.